NanoVNA-Saver/nanovna-saver/README.md

 points, and generally display and analyze the resulting data.

 - Copyright 2019, 2020 Rune B. Broberg
-- Copyright 2020, 2021 NanoVNA-Saver Authors
+- Copyright 2020ff NanoVNA-Saver Authors

 Latest Changes
 --------------

+### Changes in 0.4.0

+ - PA0JOZ Enhanced Response Correction
+   This is the reason vor minor version increase as older callibration data shouldn't be use.
+ - Fix linux binary build
+ - Many bugfixes

 ### Changes in v0.3.10